nikbearbrown/mba-management/chapters/10-understanding-and-managing-work-teams.md

 **Preview of next chapter:** Chapter 11 designs the company's communication architecture — channel-richness decisions, meeting cadence, the formal-vs-grapevine balance, and the rules for when async beats sync.

 ---

 ## AI Wayback Machine

-**Bruce Tuckman** was developed the "forming, storming, norming, performing" model of group development in 1965.
+**Bruce Tuckman** developed the "forming, storming, norming, performing" model of group development in 1965.

 **Run this:**

 ```
-Who is Bruce Tuckman, and how does their work connect to work teams we covered in this chapter?
+Who is Bruce Tuckman, and how does their work connect to work teams we
+covered in this chapter?
 Keep it to three paragraphs.
-End with the single most surprising thing about their career or ideas.
+End with the single
+most surprising thing about their career or ideas.
 ```

 → Search **"Bruce Tuckman"** on Wikipedia.